Want to Start Breastfeeding After Stopping? Our Guide to Relactation.

 What are my odds of successfully relactating?

 There is little research on relactation, but the available studies strongly suggest that, with proper support, most mothers can partially or fully relactate.
-In several studies the rate of partial or full relactation ranged from 75 to 98%.
 But we want to point out one important factor: Keep in mind that in most of these studies mothers received help in relactating from trained breastfeeding support people.

 What factors will influence my success in relactating?